-Chapter 11 Complaint and appeal
+Chapter 12 Complaint and appeal

-Article 44 Right of complaint
+Article 47 Right of complaint

-Any student (current, prospective or past) or extraneous ("concerned party") can submit a complaint to the Facility of Wageningen University (faciliteit@wur.nl) or, if enrolled at another University, to the Facility of that university, regarding the manner in which a body, committee or department of one of the partaking universities or a person employed by or working for the partaking universities has treated him/her in a particular situation.
+Any (current, prospective or past) student or extraneous ("concerned party") can submit a complaint to the Facility of Wageningen University (faciliteit@wur.nl) regarding the manner in which a body, committee or department of one of the partaking universities or a person employed by or working for the partaking universities has treated him/her in a particular situation.
 Before submitting a complaint, the concerned party shall do his/her utmost to settle a dispute, if desired with the intervention of a student counsellor.

-Article 45 Right of appeal
+Article 48 Right of appeal

 - a.
-A concerned party can appeal: - all decisions of the Examining Board or the examiner; - decisions based on Article 5 with regard to the entrance examination; - decisions taken by the Master's Admission Board; - b.
+A concerned party can appeal: - all decisions of the Examining Board or the examiner; - decisions taken by the Master's Admission Board; - all other decisions described in article 7.61 WHW.

+b.
 The appeal must be lodged with the Examination Appeals Board (EAB) within six weeks after receipt of the decision.
 To this end, the concerned party must submit a letter of appeal to the same Facility.

-Article 46 Procedure
+Article 49 Procedure

-The procedures for submitting a complaint or lodging an appeal are outlined in the Student charter > Legal protection or in the relevant Student Charter of the relevant university to which the student is enrolled
+The procedures for submitting a complaint or lodging an appeal are outlined in the Student charter > Legal protection

-Chapter 12 Final provisions and implementation provisions
+Chapter 13 Final provisions and implementation provisions

-Article 47 Implementation
+Article 50 Implementation

 - a.
-These Regulations enter into force on 1 September 2014. - b.
+These Regulations enter into force on 1 September 2015. - b.
 These Regulations have been adopted by the joint Executive Boards, with approval of the relevant participation councils and after seeking advice from the programme committee.

-Article 48 Amendments to the EER
+Article 51 Amendments to the EER

 - a.
 These Regulations can be amended only by decision of the joint Executive Boards after approval from the relevant participation councils. - b.
 Amendments do not apply in the current academic year, unless the interests of the students are not harmed or if necessary because of a statutory obligation. - c.
-Amendments may not negatively impact decisions taken by the Examining Boards on the grounds of these Regulations with regard to students.
+Amendments shall not negatively impact decisions taken by the Examining Boards on the grounds of these Regulations with regard to students.

-Article 49 Publication
+Article 52 Publication

-a.
 The joint Executive Boards shall ensure the suitable publication of these Regulations and any amendments.

-Appendix 1 Admission to the master's programme Watertechnology
+Appendix 1 Admission to the master's programme Water Technology

-- A. Admission to the master's programme Watertechnology is unconditionally for - 1.
-A student holding a bachelor's degree in Scheikundige Technologie (Chemical Engineering) or in Biotechnologie (Biotechnology) from Wageningen University - 2.
-A student holding a bachelor's degree in Scheikundige Technologie (Chemical Engineering) from the University of Groningen - 3.
-A student holding a bachelor's degree from another equivalent programme of another Dutch University.
-See table below:
+- A. Admission to the master's programme Water Technology is unconditionally for - 1.
+A student holding a bachelor's degree in Biotechnologie (Biotechnology) from Wageningen University; - 2.
+A student holding a bachelor's degree in Scheikundige Technologie (Chemical Engineering) from the University of Groningen; - 3.
+A student holding a bachelor's degree in Scheikundige Technologie (Chemical Engineering) from the University of Twente. - B. Selective admission = Admission to MSc WT for students who do not fulfil the criteria mentioned under A.